Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{achine} learning (ML) applications in sensitive decision-making domains, such as recruitment, jurisdiction, or credit evaluation, are rapidly expanding.
-As ML is promptly developed and widely applied in many real-world scenarios nowadays, it raises concerns about the fairness and reliability of ML models as discriminative models may perpetuate or even exacerbate improper human prejudices, which harms not only model performance but also society.
-Possible causes of unfair models identified in the literature can be generally divided into biases from data and biases from algorithms \citep{verma2018fairness}.
-Data collected from biassed device measurements, erroneous reports, historically biassed human decisions, or other reasons will directly affect ML algorithms to replicate them continually.
-In some cases, missing data, such as missing values or instances, can also differentiate the distribution in a dataset from the target population and bring in biases.
-Even when the data are purely clean, learning algorithms may still produce unfair results, sometimes as a result caused by proxy attributes for sensitive attributes, or sometimes as a result of tendentious algorithmic objectives.
-For example, the aim of minimising the aggregated prediction errors may benefit the privileged group over unprivileged minorities.
+Machine learning (ML) is increasingly applied in sensitive decision-making domains such as recruitment, jurisdiction, and credit evaluation.
+As \gls{ml} becomes more pervasive in real-world scenarios nowadays, concerns about the fairness and reliability of \gls{ml} models have emerged and grown.
+Discriminative models may perpetuate or even exacerbate improper human prejudices, negatively impacting both model performance and societal equity.
+Unfairness in \gls{ml} models identified in the literature primarily stems from two causes: data biases and algorithmic biases \citep{verma2018fairness}.
+Data biases mainly arise from inaccurate device measurements, erroneous reports, or historically biased human decisions, misleading \gls{ml} models to replicate them.
+Missing data can also distort the distribution of the dataset from the target population and introduce further biases.
+Algorithmic biases occur even with purely clean data.
+These biases may arise from proxy attributes for sensitive variables or from tendentious objectives of the learning algorithms themselves.
+For example, minimising aggregated prediction errors may inadvertently favour the privileged group over unprivileged minorities.